neelg07/nand2tetris/README.md

 * Project 12: Operating System

 ## Project 1
 - Used logic and boolean algebra to reduce and simplify the implementation of several elementary logic gates.
 De Morgan's Laws and Distributive property were particularly useful.
+- Played around with a logic gate simulator to determine inner chip gate links as problems got more complex.
 - Implementation of Mux and DMux were the most difficult and required several different try, check, and revise cycles but eventually came to a solution that seems to be close to optimal, if not optimal.
 - Multi-bit elementary gates were the easiest to implement since it is just stacking an array of n elementary gates for an n-bit complex gate.
 - Multi-way gates, or multi-input gates, were tricky at first, but easy enough once the pattern showing the relationship between an m-way gate and its normal elementary gate was found.